 To develop a stronger voice that people are more likely to listen to, what should I (or anyone else who’s interested) be working on?

-That’s a tricky one to answer since everyone’s challenges are different (not everyone gets the same set of exercises when they join a gym) but there are three main areas of the body that contribute to your overall vocal quality - your breathing, your larynx/vocal folds and your head and mouth for diction.
-If you feel like your voice is weak, breathy or you can’t finish sentences then I would recommend learning breath flow techniques and looking at your overall fitness.
+That’s a tricky one to answer since everyone’s challenges are different (not everyone gets the same set of exercises when they join a gym) but there are three main areas of the body that contribute to your overall vocal quality - your breathing, your larynx/vocal folds and your head and mouth for resonance and diction.
+If you feel like your voice is weak, breathy or you can’t finish sentences then I would recommend learning breathing techniques and looking at your overall fitness.
 If you want more dynamic control of your sound and better intonation, then learning how to travel through your range and access different voice qualities might be helpful.
-If you want to improve your diction and clarity of speech/singing, then you would benefit from looking at some research on pronunciation and inflection and mimicking voices you love to listen to!
+If you want to improve your diction, then you would benefit from looking at some research on pronunciation and inflection and also mimicking the intonation of voices you love to listen to!

 As a leader or public speaker, what skills should I learn that I perhaps don’t know about?